Yumi-Lab/yumi-wiki/docs/Yumi_Components/SmartLCD_Touch_4.3inch800x480specifications.md

 # 1.1.4 How to use as Smart Pi One

-* Connect the Smart Pi One HDMI output signal to the LCD HDMI-IN interface by using the HDMI FFC 20 PIN.
+* Connect the HDMI output signal to the LCD HDMI-IN interface by using the HDMI FFC 20 PIN.
-* Connect the Smart Pi One USB interface to LCD's USB Touch interface by using the HDMI FFC 6 PIN.
+* Connect the USB interface to LCD's USB Touch interface by using the HDMI FFC 6 PIN.

 <img src="../../img/SmartPi/Yumi_Components/SmartLCD_Touch_4.3inch800x400specifications/ffc20-6pin.png" width="500" alt="FFC 6 & 20 pin view"> <p align="left">**[FFC 6 & 20 pin view]**</p>